-A vote using voting cards bearing Members' names may be demanded by a parliamentary group or five per cent of the Members of the Bundestag present before the vote is declared open.
+A vote using voting cards bearing Members' names may be demanded either by a parliamentary group or by five per cent of the Members of the Bundestag, who shall be present, before the vote is declared open.
 The Secretaries shall collect the voting cards, which shall bear the names of Members and the statement "Yes", "No" or "I abstain", and place them in the urns provided for the purpose.
 After the voting cards have been collected, the President shall declare the vote closed.
 The Secretaries shall count the votes.
 The President shall announce the result.